companje/ofxArcText/README.md

-openFrameworks addon for displaying an ofTrueType font on a circular path created by Rick Companje for Globe4D - www.globe4d.com
+openFrameworks addon for displaying an ofTrueTypeFont on a circular path created by Rick Companje for Globe4D - www.globe4d.com

 Usage: